 - All fines and fees must be paid in full

-- It will allow you on most job applications to legally state that you were not convicted of a crime.
-However, if you are applying for a job as a peace officer (police officer, highway patrolman, sheriff’s deputy, etc.), you are required to disclose the conviction and subsequent expungement on the job application.
+(However, if you are applying for a job as a peace officer (police officer, highway patrolman, sheriff’s deputy, etc.), you are required to disclose the conviction and subsequent expungement on the job application.)

-- For felony convictions, a Post Disposition Dismissal is the first step in applying for a pardon.
+- Is the first step in applying for a pardon for felony convictions

 Reduction of a Felony to a Misdemeanor

-- You can request a felony be reduced to a misdemeanor while on probation, after probation, but most often this process is done through the expungement process, when probation is over and all fines and fees are paid.
+You can request a felony be reduced to a misdemeanor while on probation, after probation, but most often this process is done through the dismissal process, when probation has been completed and all fines and fees are paid.

 - Remove the record of your arrest and conviction from the databases of federal and state law enforcement agencies.
-For instance, the FBI would still have a record of your conviction.
+For instance, the CA DOJ and FBI would still have a record of your conviction.